ValentinG0/Firelux/README.md

-#Titre Firelux Beta
+#Firelux Beta

-Description Changes the color temperature of browser.
+Description: Changes the color temperature of browser.